christofolo/christofolo.github.io/musictheory.md

 ## Part 16: The Diminished Triad

 Major and Minor triads are each composed of a Major third and a Minor third.
 However, what if you were to create a chord that is composed of two minor thirds?
-This triad is called a Diminished triad and it happens naturally in every Major scale.
+This triad is called a Diminished triad and it happens naturally in every Major and Minor key.

 The B Diminished Triad is composed of 3 notes: